Land of a Thousand Hills Coffee House

 441 Freedom Pkwy, Atlanta

 The gardens surrounding the Jimmy Carter Library and Museum are a beautiful place to escape to with your favorite book.
-The popular feature is the rose garden, where you'll find more than 40 colorful varieties.
+The gardens' most popular feature is the rose garden, where you'll find more than 40 colorful varieties.
 Grab a seat at one of the picnic tables in the Japanese garden and read among two lakes, waterfalls and a natural forest.
 If you like peace and quiet when you're reading, this may be the spot for you.

 1680 Spring Road SE, Smyrna